CasterShade/Tupper-s-self-referential-Formula/README.md

 Where k is the y value at which we are Graphing the set of points `(x,y) in 0 <= x < 106 and k <= y < k+17` using the inequality above.

+It is really interesting that you could really have such a formula that has plot of everything in it.

+You just need to know where it is.<br> There's one site that helps find value of y i.e. k value where that plot exists on the Y axis of the plot of this formula.
+You just need to use that site to draw the plot and get the value of k.